Program in Architecture and Engineering

 • Structures: CEE 262 (A or B) Structures and the Urban Environment

-• Computation: ARC 311 Building Science & Tech: Building Systems, or alternative approved by co-directors
+• Computation: ARC 311 Building Science and Tech: Building Systems, or alternative approved by co-directors

 Three additional courses are selected from a list of approved electives in each field of expertise.
 The preapproved courses within each field of expertise are listed below: